-What to do if you have a layover at Lisbon AirportIf you have a layover at Lisbon Airport, it’s worth making the most of your time and seeing a bit of what Lisbon has to offer.
+If you have a layover at Lisbon Airport, it’s worth making the most of your time and seeing a bit of what Lisbon has to offer.
 For most people this means going into Central Lisbon and catching a glimpse of the main attractions.
-That’s not the only option, of course.
-You could also head to:

 - Parque das Nações (which has a large aquarium, a cinema, and brand name shopping)

 - one of the nearby beaches like Costa da Caparica (30-40 minutes) or Algés (20-30 minutes).

 If you have bags and suitcases, you can leave them at Lisbon Airport’s luggage storage service.
 This is located in Arrivals in Terminal 1 before security, and next to carpark P2 (near the Starbucks).